 These factory accessory harnesses do not need to be removed during the removal process.
-They are generally their own separate harnesses.
+They are generally separate harnesses.
 The power supplies for the separate harnesses simply need to be disconnected.
 They are usually plugged into the front of the factory fuse block or on the factory horn relay.
-Those with power lock/windows should be using Painless part #10201, 10202, 10203, or 10204 and not a harness that this manual covers.
-Painless 21 circuit harnesses, like the one you have purchased, DO NOT have circuits for power windows or power locks.

 To aid in the removal and installation of the harness, first, remove the driver seat or bench seat and then the steering wheel.
 It is not completely necessary to remove the steering wheel; however, doing so allows you more room to work while removing the factory harness and installing the new Painless harness.
-Also, if the Tail Harness is to be routed through the interior of the vehicle, the sill plates and rear seat will need to be removed in order to route the wires under the carpet.
+Also, if the Tail Harness is to be routed through the interior of the vehicle, the sill plates and rear seat will need to be removed to route the wires under the carpet.